-Water parks in Myrtle Beach are now open for the 2016 season!
+Thanks for a fantastic 2016, the water parks in Myrtle Beach are now closed for the season!

 The Myrtle Beach/Grand Strand area has 3 water parks to choose from: